jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.2/Readme.md

 </div>

 The first half of the video is already covered in previous days of the document.<br>
 And second half of the video ?
-Here it comes :<br>
+Here it goes :<br>

 <br>